Shipramzn/newnew/README.md

 animation.js file contains functions for path visualisation

 UI:
-On the top-left side we have Instructions button which will provide us info about how to start testing the project.
+The instructions button on the top-left is for info about how to start testing the project.
-On the top-right side we have symbols for various elements to help us understand the output.
+The symbols on the top-right are the color and picture encoding.
-On the bottom side we have a bar of buttons whose info can be obtained by clicking on Instructions button.
+The bar of buttons on the bottom is for various operations listed under Instructions button.
-Immediate to instructions button length of the path and time used for algo will be displayed.
+Immediate to instructions button the length of the path and time used for algo will be displayed.

 The project is working on all the browsers (Chrome, Microsoft edge, Mozilla Firefox(version 64.0 64bit), Safari(macOS Sierra)).
 Each algorithm have its own variables with local scope.
 Their scope will be vanished with the termination of the algo.